jiaweichiu/mpsft/README.md

 The first parameter selects the binner.
 The second parameter is `log2(n)`.

 From V0 to V1 for both `BinInTime` and `BinInFreq`, we exploit symmetry to roughly halve the number of trigonometric operations.
+The gain is not as much after we provide our own trigonometric functions.

 From V1 to V2 and `BinInTime`, we use smaller loops in hope of better compiler optimization, say vectorization, AVX etc.